-Canada geese are one of the most popular birds that frequent North America.
+Canada geese (also called Canadian geese) are one of the most popular birds that frequent North America.
 They are a critical part of wildlife, given their beauty.

 They are both primarily herbivorous and migratory birds.
 Both males and females have established breeding colonies in both cultivated and urban habitats.
 They nest on the ground, in marshes, or on islands and rivers.

 In the wild, Canadian geese mostly eat on grasses, sedges, berries, and grains.
 In urban areas, they are adept at living off human food and scraps.
 Their diet consists of waste grain and grasses that grow in aquatic habitats.

 These birds tend to look alike and can be strenuous to tell apart.
 However, through observing their social interactions and behavior, you can learn to distinguish between the sexes.

 Here, we’ll explore the male and female Canada geese as well as highlight some notable differences.

 These large wild geese are native to the arctic and temperate regions of North America.
 They occasionally migrate across the Atlantic into Northern Europe.
 They got introduced to Great Britain in the late 18th century and have been popular birds in parks.

 Males are generally more aggressive and have a deep honking voice.
 They also tend to be more territorial.
 There are some distinct physical features that will help you identify the male.
 One of the most obvious sign is the size.
 Males tend to be both larger and heavier.